 That heritage includes all time great British directors Alfred Hitchcock, David Lean and Powell and Pressburger; and the rich vein of documentary filmmaking, in which Britain led the world, including the lyrical work of Humphrey Jennings.
 The archive also boasts a significant collection of filmmakers’ papers as well as extensive stills, posters and production and costume designs along with original scripts, press books and related ephemera.

 Expert teams undertake the time-consuming and complex task of restoring films at the BFI John Paul Getty Jr Conservation Centre in Hertfordshire.
 The BFI’s most precious film materials are kept in optimum conditions in the world-leading Master Film Store in Warwickshire

 Access: Our team of Curators handles enquiries about the collection of the BFI National Archive.
-Please contact us via our website with non-commercial enquiries relating to the film, television and paper collections.
+Please contact us via our website with enquiries relating to the film, television and paper collections.